-Capsule hotels in Japan can be an amazing experience, if you know how to pick the right one to fit your needs.
-When traveling as a couple, it can be a little annoying to sleep in separated capsules or even at different floors in the same hotel, and unfortunately, this is what happens in most capsule hotels in Japan.
+Capsule hotels in Japan can be an amazing experience if you know how to pick the right one to fit your needs.
+When traveling as a couple, it can be a little annoying to sleep in separate capsules or even on different floors in the same hotel, and unfortunately, this is what happens in most capsule hotels in Japan.
 Luckily, if you’re a couple that wants to absolutely try the capsule hotel experience in Japan, I have some good news for you.

-Couples can stay in Japanese capsule hotels, yet there are not many capsule hotels Japan that offer this possibility.
-For a couple stay, people should look for hotels with a double-capsule, like Tokyo Kiba Hotel or some First Cabin hotels, but notice that the last one doesn’t really have capsules.
+Couples can stay in Japanese capsule hotels, yet there are not many capsule hotels in Japan that offer this possibility.
+For a couple stay, people should look for hotels with a double capsule, like Tokyo Kiba Hotel or some First Cabin hotels, but notice that the last one doesn’t really have capsules.

 What Are Capsule Hotels in Japan